TL;DR

 Financial anxiety is a major source of stress.
 Worrying about "what if" can impact your sleep, your relationships, and your mental health.
 Knowing you have a robust plan in place lifts this burden.
 This "peace of mind dividend" is priceless.
 It frees up mental energy, allowing you to focus on your career, your passions, and the people you love.
 It gives you the confidence to take calculated risks, like starting a new business or changing careers, knowing your foundations are secure.

 The insurance industry has evolved.
 Modern protection policies are not just about claims; they are increasingly about keeping you healthy in the first place.
-Many insurers now include valuable wellness benefits at no extra cost, such as:
+Many insurers now include valuable wellness benefits subject to terms where applicable, such as:

 This proactive approach is something we at WeCovr are passionate about.
 We believe that caring for our clients means supporting their long-term health.
 That’s why, in addition to finding you the best insurance policy, we provide our customers with complimentary access to our proprietary AI-powered calorie tracking app, CalorieHero.